i4Trust/tutorials/Data-Service-Provider/README.md

 Now modify the [API Umbrella values file](./values/values-umbrella.yml) according to your setup and perform the deployment using Helm.
 Make sure to setup an Ingress or OpenShift route in the values file for external access of the UI (e.g. https://umbrella.domain.org).
-Also note that for the moment a dedicated API-Umbrella build needs to be used until the i4Trust related changes have been officially released: `fiware/api-umbrella:i4trust-rc4`.
 The issued private key and certificate chain must be added in PEM format.
 Make sure to use the chart from this [branch](https://github.com/FIWARE/helm-charts/tree/i4trust/charts/api-umbrella) until the chart has been officially released.